 Can You Be a CNA in More Than One State?

 Overall, becoming a CNA might be a great career choice for your future.
-CNAs fill a valuable role in the hospital and medical center scene, arguably spending more time with patients than their doctors ever will.
+CNAs fill a valuable role in the hospital and medical center scene, arguably spending more time with patients than other health care providers.
 Without CNAs, hospitals would be far less effective and valuable to society.